The Rules page offers several ways to gain insight into the status of your detection rules:

 - Succeeded: The rule was able to complete its defined search.
 This doesn’t necessarily mean it generated an alert, just that it ran without error.

 - Failed: The rule encountered an error that prevented it from running.
 For example, a machine learning rule whose corresponding machine learning job wasn’t running.

-- Partial failure: Nothing prevented the rule from running, but it still might not have returned the expected results.
+- Warning: Nothing prevented the rule from running, but it still might not have returned the expected results.
 For example, a custom query rule tried to search an index pattern that couldn’t be found in Elasticsearch.

 - The date and time picker sets the time range of rule executions included in the table.
 This is separate from the global date and time picker at the top of the rule details page.

 - The Show metrics columns toggle includes more or less data in the table, pertaining to the timing of each rule execution.